Toucaan/toucaan.research/posts/2019-10-19-baseline-css.md

 <br>

-For Toucaan we will first try and solve 'CSS is Awesome in a box' problem using our portrait ⇋ landscape switch, and then use that solution to introduce block scoped typography on our framework for anyone to reuse.
-This is hard problem so I'm pinning more on maths instead of design sense here.
-We'll try and reconcile the two later on.
+There is quite a bit of developer merchandise available out there that sells this meme printed on a coffee mug or t-shirts but I'm afraid those are gonna have to go away of late.
+For Toucaan we will first try and solve 'CSS is Awesome in a box' problem using our portrait ⇋ landscape switch, and then use that solution to introduce block scoped typography on our framework for anyone to use.

-Below I made a Codepen using for the first experiment on typography:
+This is hard problem so I'm going to be pinning more on maths instead of design sense here.
+We'll try to reconcile engineering with design later on.
+Below is the code I penned using our orientation switch for the first piece on typography:

 <p class="codepen" data-height="300" data-theme-id="20737" data-default-tab="css,result" data-user="marvindanig" data-slug-hash="bGGRZdE" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="CSS is Awesome">
   <span>See the Pen <a href="https://codepen.io/marvindanig/pen/bGGRZdE">